koraktor/steam-condenser/index.markdown

 - Server queries
   - Query Steam's master servers to receive a list of available game servers
   - Query game servers based on Valve's GoldSrc and Source engines for information
 - Use RCON to control game servers
 - Acquire information from the Steam Community about players and their game statistics
+  - This features achievement statistics for *every* game supporting achievements
+  - Additional, more detailed statistics for *Day of Defeat: Source*, *Left4Dead* and *Team Fortress 2* as well as *Defense Grid: The Awakening*

 ## Requirements
 - Java 1.4 or newer
 - PHP 5 or newer
 - Ruby 1.8.6 or newer
   - The Ruby [BZ2 module][1] is needed if you want to query Source servers sending compressed packets.
   - [Hpricot][5] is needed if you want to query games from the Steam Community.